PartMan7/PartBot/CONTRIBUTING.md

 ## Configuration

-Once with setup, please copy the `.env.example` file to `.env` and change the values accordingly.
-This file populates the environment variable.
+Once setup is complete, please copy the `.env.example` file to `.env` and change the values accordingly.
+This file populates the environment variables.
 The full list of supported env variables is below:

 - `PREFIX`: The prefix to use for commands on PS.
 - `PS_USERNAME`: The username for the chatbot on PS.